-Equipment that Requires Inspection:
+Equipment that Requires Bio-Medical Inspection:

-The equipment that requires inspection at medical care facilities are medical devices that are in contact with the patients and/or residents of the home.
+The equipment that requires bio-medical inspections at medical care facilities are medical devices that are in contact with the patients and/or residents of the home.
 These medical devices either require a calibration check or an electrically powered item that requires an electrical safety test and plugs into a wall outlet.
-All patient care equipment, whether owned, leased or rented must be tested for compliance with safety and performance standards before being used for the first time or brought into the facility by a patient.
+All patient care equipment, whether owned, leased, or rented must be tested for compliance with safety and performance standards before being used for the first time or brought into the facility by a patient.

 Equipment Calibration Checks: